 - ‘eyes’) in Greek, were very common on the bows of ships, affixed

 with bronze nails and acting as a pair of eyes to aid navigation and

 warn of dangers, i.e. to protect mariners from the Evil Eye, known

 as matiasma (μάτιασμα) or baskania (βασκανία).

 The practice is also common in

-South and Southeast Asia, especially on Thai traditional, wooden
+South Asia and Southeast Asia, and in Thailand especially on traditional wooden

 Also known as Apotropaic Eye, and in Sanskrit called